 ![]() |

-I'd want to take the chance of accidentally serving someone a toothpick or a piece of wire thast goes into the
+a toothpick or a piece of wire thast goes into the making of all

-making of all those tacky decorations.
+those tacky decorations.
 I do love Miss Muffet's hat, though.
 It's a cupcake, and it's trimmed with a substance called Tuk-N-Ruffle®.
 Hee! |

 ![]() It's not credited in the book, but I do believe that's some more Tuk-N-Ruffle under the clown! |